LIGHTHOUSE PRINCIPLE: DISCLOSURE

 Open access information

-We comply with the Government Information (Public Access) Act 2009 (the GIPA Act or GIPA).
-The Audit Office holds a significant amount of government information, the majority of which we use for our audit services.
+The Audit Office holds a significant amount of government information, mostly used for our audit services.
 We also hold a smaller amount of information dealing with administrative matters.
 Certain government information is made available to the public under the ‘open access’ provisions of the GIPA Act.
 The Audit Office’s ‘open access’ information includes:

 - Information Guide – explains who we are, what we do and how to interact with us